cuthbertLab/music21j/README.md

 **Music21j: An Interactive Framework for Musical Analysis**

-Copyright &copy;2013-15, Michael Scott Cuthbert and cuthbertLab, some rights reserved.
+Copyright &copy;2013-16, Michael Scott Cuthbert and cuthbertLab, some rights reserved.

 **Music21j** is a Javascript reinterpretation of the [Music21 Python] package, a toolkit for computer-aided musicology, now with intuitive HTML/Javascript interfaces.
 Some of the things music21j offers are:

   - The ability to visualize and hear changes in Streams quickly (using [Vexflow] and [MIDI.js])
-  - Connections (via [JazzSoft] plugin) to MIDI devices.
+  - Connections (via Web Midi or [JazzSoft] plugin) to MIDI devices.
   - A framework for easily making music theory exercises and interfaces to exploring scores.
   - A repository of modules such as metronomes, keyboards, and automatic transcribers.